Implementing Self-Management: Here's How It's Done

 In 2013, the first step was to start a project with their most important stakeholders: people with disabilities, their co-workers and local partners.
 The aim was to figure out how to deliver better service.

 The outcome of the organization design phase was a new structure.
 The department would be divided into multidisciplinary teams that would focus on one specific area with the required expertise.
-These teams would handle all the work in their region from A to Z. Basic team roles and competences were defined.
-Team size was to be between 12 and 15 co-workers.
+These teams would handle all the work in their region from A to Z. Basic team roles and competencies were defined.
+The team size was to be between 12 and 15 co-workers.

 Phase 2: Preparation